UCSB-VRL/bisqueUCSB/README.md

 * **Marine Science Research:** Supporting studies on ocean biodiversity and environmental changes.
 * **Materials Science:** Facilitating breakthroughs in material characterization and development.

-We've received feedback from users and have BisQue operating in the following environments with :

-Neuroscience
-WildLife Conservation
-Marine Science
-Research

 [__`DOCUMENTATION`__](https://bisque.gitbook.io/docs/)